sdonohoo/forecasting/internal_docs/repository_structure.md

     * `/benchmarks` folder: This folder contains multiple subfolders with each subfolder including all the necessary scripts and the submission form for reproducing a certain benchmark implementation.
 For instance, `/submission1` folder under `/TSPerf/energy_load/problem1/benchmarks` includes all the scripts of submission1 which is a reference benchmark implementation.

-    * `/common` folder: As an example, `/TSPerf/energy_load/problem1/common` contains the modules that could be commonly used for problem1, such as Python modules that download the data, prepare training and scoring data, and evaluate performance of the benchmark.
+    * `/common` folder: This folder includes utility functions for a certain problem.
+As an example, `/TSPerf/energy_load/problem1/common` contains the modules that could be commonly used for problem1, such as Python modules that download the data, prepare training and scoring data, and evaluate performance of the benchmark.

-    * `/README.md`: For instance, `/TSPerf/energy_load/problem1/README.md` describes problem1 in detail and provides guidance about how to create submission of a benchmark and review the submission.
+    * `/README.md`: This Markdown file provides detailed instructions about a certain problem.
+For instance, `/TSPerf/energy_load/problem1/README.md` describes problem1 in detail and provides guidance about how to run benchmarks and create new submissions for problem1.

 * `/TSPerf/common` folder: This folder has the modules that could be used across different use cases, such as Python modules which compute the evaluation metrics of the forecasting results.